PauliusMacernis/KnowledgeBase/README.md

 <a href="#" title="
 ">⌘</a>

-- What is the difference between a soft link and a hard link?
+- What is the difference between a hard link and a soft link (aka. symbolic link, symlink, etc.)?
 <a href="#" title="
 http://linuxgazette.net/105/pitcher.html
 ">⌘</a>